 Information and links to these applications can be found below.

 As stated above, Lifeline is beginning a multi-year transition to a national centralized system called the National Verifier.
 This system—in states where it has been implemented—determines if consumers are eligible for Lifeline credits and manages the annual Lifeline renewal process.

-Colorado, Idaho, Maine, Mississippi, New Hampshire, Pennsylvania, and Tennessee residents
+Colorado, Idaho, Indiana, Kentucky, Maine, Michigan (ILEC), Mississippi, New Hampshire, Pennsylvania, and Tennessee residents

 Consumers should use the National Verifier system if they live in the following states: